beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Appearance:** Choose between a `Light` and `Dark` theme, and select from multiple icon sets.
 -   **Behavior:**
+    -   **GitHub Personal Access Token:** A secure field to store your GitHub Personal Access Token (PAT).
+This token is required for features that interact with the GitHub API, such as fetching the latest release information for your repositories.
+A link is provided to help you create a token with the necessary permissions.
     -   **Open Web Links In:** Choose whether to open web links in your system's default browser, or force them to open in Chrome or Firefox.
     -   **Enable Notifications:** Toggle on/off the toast notifications.
     -   **Enable Simulation Mode:** This is a critical safety feature.